 FHFA economists and policy experts provide reliable research and policy analysis about critical topics impacting the nation’s housing finance sector.
 Meet the experts...

-The report also shows that 38 percent of loan modifications completed in the first quarter reduced borrowers' monthly payments by more than 20 percent.
-The number of refinances increased from 2.013 million in the fourth quarter to 2.016 million in the first quarter.
+The report also shows that 75 percent of loan modifications completed in the first quarter reduced borrowers' monthly payments by more than 20 percent.
+The number of refinances decreased amid rising mortgage rates from 1,266,043 in the fourth quarter to 899,518 in the first quarter.

-The Enterprises' serious delinquency rate dropped from 2.78 percent to 2.48 percent at the end of the quarter.
-This compares with 11 percent for Federal Housing Administration (FHA) loans, 5.59 percent for Veterans Affairs (VA) loans and 4.7 percent for all loans (industry average).
+The Enterprises' serious delinquency rate declined from 1.19 percent to 0.97 percent at the end of the first quarter.
+This compares with 5.33 percent for Federal Housing Administration (FHA) loans, 3.15 percent for Veterans Affairs (VA) loans, and 2.39 percent for all loans (industry average).

 Other highlights from the report include:

-FHFA's quarterly foreclosure prevention and refinance reports include data on the Enterprises' mortgage performance, delinquencies, active forbearance plans as well as forfeiture actions and refinances by state.
-The data included in these reports are also available on FHFA's website as an interactive Borrower Assistance Map.
+FHFA's quarterly foreclosure prevention and refinance reports include data on the Enterprises' mortgage performance, delinquencies, and active forbearance plans, as well as forfeiture actions and refinances by state.
+The data included in these reports are also available on FHFA's website as an interactive

 © 2023 Federal Housing Finance Agency